Interior secretary: `Unacceptable' to mine near famed swamp

 Spokespersons for Kemp, Georgia’s Republican governor, did not immediately respond to an email seeking comment.
 Kemp has previously declined to comment on the mining project, saying he didn’t want to interfere with regulators.

-Haaland wrote to Kemp after visiting the Okefenokee National Wildlife Refuge in September with Democratic Sen. Jon Ossoff, an outspoken critic of the proposed mine.
+Haaland visited the Okefenokee refuge in September with Democratic Sen. Jon Ossoff, an outspoken critic of the proposed mine.

 Initially, Twin Pines applied to the Army Corps of Engineers to grant its Georgia project a federal permit.
 But the Army Corps declared in 2020 it no longer had permitting authority over it because of regulatory rollbacks under then-President Donald Trump.
 That left any decisions on permits solely to state regulators in Georgia.

 Trump’s rollbacks were later scrapped by federal courts, and the Army Corps in June notified Twin Pines that it was reasserting jurisdiction over the Georgia project.
-But the agency backed down soon after the company filed suit against the Corps in federal court.
+But the agency backed down soon after the company sued in federal court.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.